firefoxfoxthrot/developer-web-site/_pages/csr.md

 [Resilience](https://github.com/BlockchainCommons/Gordian#gordian-principles),
 but it takes the next step beyond [SSKR](/sskr/).
-Whereas SSKR provides a robust way to protect a seed _if_ the user is careful and knows what to do, CSR goes beyond that by making it easy for users to store their seeds in an automated way.
+Whereas SSKR provides a robust way to protect a seed _if_ the user is careful and knows what to do, CSR makes it easy for users to automate that protection.

-CSR is also built using [Gordian Envelope](/envelope/), which allows for the storage of larger amounts of data, such as SSKR shares with metadata.
+Thanks to its integration with [Gordian Envelope](/envelope/), CSR can also store larger amounts of data that would be possible with SSKR alone, such as additional metadata describing an SSKR share.

 ## How Does CSR Work?